SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 Had you chosen the team site template, it contains only one default site design named **Team site**.
 For additional information on how you can change the default site designs, see [Customize a default site design](customize-default-site-design.md).

-Once a site design is selected, SharePoint creates the new site, and runs site scripts for the site design.
+When a site design is selected, SharePoint creates the new site, and runs site scripts for the site design.
 The site scripts detail the work such as creating new lists, or applying a theme.
 When the actions in the scripts are completed, SharePoint displays detailed results of those actions in a progress pane.

 ![Progress pane listing completed actions from a site design](images/progress-pane.png)